What to Expect and How to CopeNavigation

 Early Onset Dementia Symptoms affect the cognitive function of the brain.
 Faculties such as judgment, memory, and concentration grow worse as the Dementia Stages progress.
 Dementia is not merely a single disease but rather a non-specific syndrome.
 That means that tan ailment is connected with several symptoms that point towards a particular disease or disorder.Read More

-According to dementia statistics, the amounts of people who have the condition are growing in numbers.
+According to dementia statistics, the amount of people who dementia are growing in numbers.
 The Alzheimer’s Disease International (ADI) is an organization in England which is made up of several national Alzheimer’s organizations.
 They study not only Alzheimer’s, but the other forms of dementia as well.
 In 2011 they released a report with alarming dementia statistics showing that instances of Alzheimer’s and the other different types of dementia are becoming more and more frequent.

 Click here for report: World Alzheimer Report 2011 Executive Summary .pdf